dotlang/language/doc/Enhancements.md

 }
 ```

-? - What if there is conflicts because of type constraints when calling a function?
+Y - What if there is conflicts because of type constraints when calling a function?
 `func add(x: int where { $>=0 })...`
 `func add(x: int where { $<0})...`
 What happens if I call `add(10)`?
 Compiler/runtime error or just call appropriate function?